 - Branding and consistency

 - Time management, prioritization, and delegation

-I hope that you will join us at The Sirata Beach Resort on September 8-10, 2017 for the NNBA Pre-Conference “Nurse Blogging 101: Growing a Profitable Business and Community.”
+I hope that you will join me in Las Vegas from October 12th-14th for the NNBA Pre-Conference “Nurse Blogging 101: Growing a Profitable Business and Community.”
 Take a minute to look at become a member of the NNBA.